-The Barclays Bank Group defines, manages and mitigates conduct risk with the goal of providing positive customer and client outcomes, protecting market integrity and promoting effective competition.
+The Barclays Bank Group defines, manages and mitigates conduct risk with the objective of providing good customer and client outcomes, protecting market integrity and promoting effective competition.

 Product Lifecycle, Culture and Strategy and Financial Crime are the risk categories under the Barclays Group definition of conduct risk.